abhidesikan/madras-medley/content/book-reviews/networkstate.md

 ---
-title: "The Network State: How To Start a New Country"
+title: "The Network State: How To Start a New Country - Review by Abhishek Desikan"
 date: 2023-07-22T11:31:12-07:00
 draft: false
 ---